 1995’s Stomp 442 is a horse of an entirely different color.
 All references to the classic, pointy logo were gone, and in its place was a weird, wavy block letter thing, almost unnoticeable down in the lower left corner of the bizarre cover.

 Holy shit do I ever love me some Testament.
 Their first logo change can be found on the cover of 1990’s Souls of Black, but it’s really nothing more than a separation of the letters in their classic logo, as seen above.
-The band’s sound didn’t really change with the cover.
+The band’s sound didn’t change drastically with the cover.

 The Return to the Apocalyptic City EP (1993) returned the logo to classic form (and threw in a completely fucking bitchin cover, to boot).